 A student has the right to cancel this enrollment contract until midnight of the third business day after Applicant has started classes, excluding Saturdays, Sundays and legal holidays.
-Cancellation notices must be made in writing.
-The cancellation will be determined by the postmark on the written notification, or the date the notice is delivered to the institution.
+A Cancellation notification must be made in writing.
+It need not take any particular form, however expressed; it is effective if it shows that the student no longer wishes to be bound by the enrollment contract.
+The cancellation will be determined by the postmark on the written notification, or the date the notice is delivered to the school.
+A student who cancels his/her enrollment contract will be refunded all tuition charges collected by the School.